titipata/penn-events-calendar/README.md

 npm start
 ```

-Then index given example data to elasticsearch using
+Then index given example data to elasticsearch located in `backend/data` using

 ```sh
 npm run index-elastic # index data to elasticsearch